 FAQ

-State-guaranteed legal aid means the primary and secondary legal aid, provided in the manner prescribed by the Law on State-guaranteed Legal Aid of the Republic of Lithuania.
+State-guaranteed legal aid includes primary legal aid, secondary legal aid and out-of-court mediation provided in accordance with the Law on State-guaranteed Legal Aid of the Republic of Lithuania.

 Bailiff shall be authorised to provide the following services, listed under the Law on Bailiffs of the Republic of Lithuania: